Arenado embraces playing for perennial contender in Cards - WHIZ News

 As part of his agreement to waive a no-trade provision, Arenado agreed to add a season to his deal, which now extends for seven seasons through 2027.
 His deal had given him the right to opt out and become a free agent after the 2021 season.
 His new agreement gives him the right to opt out and become a free agent after the 2022 or 2023 seasons.

 “When we have an opportunity to get premium players from other clubs for whatever reason, it’s incumbent upon us to bring them to St. Louis,” chairman Bill DeWitt Jr. said.
-“Many of them, of course, have contributed to our championships: To name a few: Matt Holliday, Scott Rolen, Mark McGuire, Adam Wainwright, Jim Edmonds, Chris Carpenter.”
+“Many of them, of course, have contributed to our championships.
+To name a few: Matt Holliday, Scott Rolen, Mark McGwire, Adam Wainwright, Jim Edmonds, Chris Carpenter.”

 “That’s a pretty good crew right there, and Nolan certainly fits in that group,” DeWitt added.
 “I’ve always been a believer that great players make everyone else on the team better.”